 Chronic obstructive pulmonary disease (COPD) is a broad term that refers to many different types of progressive lung disease.
 Chronic bronchitis, refractory asthma and emphysema are a few of the diseases which fall under this umbrella term.
 Some people develop COPD after smoking for many years.
 However, many others contract it due to exposure to toxic fumes and lung irritants on the job.

 If you have been diagnosed with COPD, and you believe that you developed the disease due to your working conditions, you may be able to file a workers’ compensation claim in Virginia.
-This type of occupational disease claim can be more challenging to file than other types of workers’ comp claims.
+This type of occupational disease claim can be more challenging to file than other types of workers’ compensation claims.
 So, you should make sure to seek help from an experienced and dedicated workers’ compensation attorney at Marks & Harrison for help with your claim.

 As the COPD Foundation explains, COPD is a condition that mainly affects a person’s lungs.
 In other words, it is a “pulmonary” condition.
 It is an “obstructive” disease because it involves problems with air moving in and out of the lungs, and it is “chronic” because it is a long-term condition.